Breens-Mbaka/Splash-Screen-API/README.md

 ## Splash Screen API
-A project used to demonstrate how to create a Splash Screen using the Splash Screen API in a video tutorial
+A project used to demonstrate how to create a Splash Screen using the Splash Screen API

 ## Demo
 <p align="center">